Background

 Conclusions and Final Recommendations

 Prevention is fundamental in tax matters.
-A well-documented operation, with banked payments and sufficient evidence of its realization, constitutes the best defense against questioning by the tax administration.
+A well-documented operation, with banked payments and sufficient evidence of its performance, constitutes the best defense against questioning by the tax administration.
 The cost of maintaining an orderly documentation system is significantly lower than the consequences of not being able to support the reliability of the transactions.